shahedbd/GOProgramming/README.md

 08. Go’s interface is more flexible as there is no support for inheritance.
 Inheritance makes things more complex in bigger projects. <br />

-## Graphical presentaion of GO language with other languages
+## Graphical comparison of GO language with other languages
 ![stack Overflow](https://github.com/shahedbd/GOProgramming/blob/master/Resources/FastFunforHuman.JPG)
 <br />